LeonSchork/FileRenamer/README.md

 ## Features
 - **Bulk File Renaming**: Rename multiple files at once using customizable patterns.
-- **Language Support**: The application supports multiple languages, which can be configured in the settings.
+- **Language Support**: The application currently supports english and german.
 - **User-Friendly Interface**: Easy-to-use interface for selecting and renaming files.

 ## Usage
 1. Launch the application.
 2. Select the files you want to rename.
-3. Choose the renaming pattern and apply it.
+3. Choose the renaming pattern.
-4. Save the changes.
+4. Apply changes.